BAILOOL/ANMS-Codes/QtProject/README.md

-#ANMS Codes Qt version
+# Qmake

-To run this code you need to use [Qt] (https://www.qt.io/download/).
+To run this code you need to use [Qt](https://www.qt.io/download/).

-We have tested with Qt version 4.8.7
+We have tested with qmake version 4.8.7, 5.5.1.